mahendrajungthapa/Mypay/README.md

 ## Support

-For any inquiries or assistance regarding the plugin, please don't hesitate to contact our dedicated support team at [support@example.com](mailto:support@example.com).
+For any inquiries or assistance regarding the plugin, please don't hesitate to contact our dedicated support team at [support@mypay.com.np](mailto:support@mypay.com.np).
 We are committed to providing prompt and reliable support to ensure your success.

 ## Contributing

-We welcome contributions to enhance the Mypay Woocommerce Plugin!
-If you encounter any bugs or have suggestions for improvements, please submit an issue or create a pull request on [our GitHub repository](https://github.com/your-repository-link).
+I welcome contributions to enhance the Mypay Woocommerce Plugin!
+If you encounter any bugs or have suggestions for improvements, please submit an issue or create a pull request on [My GitHub repository](https://github.com/mahendrajungthapa).

 ## License